 This comprises of tools and facilities such as working with variables, importing/exporting dataset in your workspace.

-This is high-level commands available in MATLAB for 2-D & 3-D visualizations, animation, image processing, and presentation graphics.
+These is high-level commands available in Matlab for 2-D & 3-D visualizations, animation, image processing, and presentation graphics.
 Low-level commands are also available to make you capable of customizing the appearance of the graph.

 Features Of Matlab

-MATLAB language is supported by Windows, Linux, Unix, Macintosh.
+Matlab language is supported by Windows, Linux, Unix, Macintosh.
 A program written on one platform can be easily run on other platforms.
-This is platform independence feature.
+This is a platform independence feature.

-MATLAB provides advanced graphics which can help visualize the scientific and engineering data very well.
+Matlab provides advanced graphics that can help visualize the scientific and engineering data very well.
 2-D,3-D diagrams, voluminous graphs, animation, and interactive diagrams are among other graphics.
-This all charts could be exported into known popular graph formats.
-The graphs are highly customizable such: One can change the colors lines and marker, add annotations, LATEX expressions, legends, the addition of multiple axes etc.
+All charts could be exported into known popular graph formats.
+The graphs are highly customizable such: One can change the colors lines and marker, add annotations, LATEX expressions, legends, the addition of multiple axes, etc.

 MATLAB is an interpreted and interactive language.
 Programs can be easily written and modified by a user with a built-in integrated development environment and debugger.

-MATLAB is the technical programming language, which needs to be learned from a good source.
+MATLAB is a technical programming language, which needs to be learned from a good source.
 From beginner to expert level, the link below may help you learn it:

 - 2-D and 3-D Plotting and graphics